 These heaters must be cleaned annually.
 An accumulation of dust inside this type of heater is a fire hazard.
 To clean the heaters, turn off the power at the circuit breaker panel then remove the cover from the front of the heater.
 Use a paint brush to loosen the dirt and then vacuum it up.

-The Cadet electric heater model #ZAC in the master bedroom has been recalled by the manufacturer and is considered unsafe.
+The Cadet electric heater FX152 found in this house has been recalled by the manufacturer and are considered unsafe.
 Replacement of all of the recalled heaters is recommended.